-Some programs specify a minimum period of registration as defined as the shortest length of time a student must be registered in a program in order to qualify for the degree.
+Some programs specify a minimum period that a student must be registered in a program in order to qualify for the degree.
 See Section 4 for details.

 3.5 Minimum course registration

 Students must successfully complete at least 10 courses in TST colleges in order to qualify for a conjoint basic degree.